 If you are having trouble with running just one chunk, it might be because the chunk depends on something that was done in a prior chunk.
 If you haven't run that prior chunk, then those results may not be available, causing either an error or an erroneous result.
 We recommend generally using the Knit approach or the Run Analysis button at the top (as shown in Figure 2.18).

-Try the Run and Knit buttons.
+Try the Run and Knit buttons

-Note that you probably set the output of the "knit" to HTML.
+You probably set the output of the "knit" to HTML.
 Oher output options are available and can be set at the top of the markdown file.

 title: "Lesson1_RMarkdownProject1doc"